sabre-io/Baikal/README.md

 1. `git clone -b branch-2 https://github.com/netgusto/Baikal.git`
 2. Create your Scalingo application (let's say we call it **my-baikal**)
 3. Add the **MySQL** addon to your container
+4. Define the environment variable: `BUILDPACK_NAME=php` (as the project mixes PHP and NodeJS)
-3. `cd Baikal.git`
+5. `cd Baikal.git`
-4. `git remote add scalingo git@scalingo.com:my-baikal.git`
+6. `git remote add scalingo git@scalingo.com:my-baikal.git`
-5. `git push scalingo branch-2:master`
+7. `git push scalingo branch-2:master`
-6. Once the app has booted, open <https://my-baikal.scalingo.io> in your web browser.
+8. Once the app has booted, open <https://my-baikal.scalingo.io> in your web browser.
-7. Log in using the default account created during initialization (username: **admin**, password: **password**).
+9. Log in using the default account created during initialization (username: **admin**, password: **password**).
-8. First thing to do then is to change your password (Upper right corner of the screen: **My profile**).
+10. First thing to do then is to change your password (Upper right corner of the screen: **My profile**).
-9. Et voilà !
+11. Et voilà !

 ### Heroku